DylanMeeus/springboot_jwt_blog/_posts/2015-12-15-create-a-desktop-app-with-angular-2-and-electron.markdown

   </html>
 ```

-The scripts that we're referencing aren't actually there yet, and that's because we haven't run our `webpack` command to generate them.
+Aside from `angular2-polyfills.js`, The scripts that we're referencing aren't actually there yet, and that's because we haven't run our `webpack` command to generate them.
 The last thing we need to do before bundling our scripts is to create an empty `app.ts` file, as this is what our `webpack.config.js` file expects.

 With an empty `app.ts` in place, let's bundle the scripts.